|

 holds everything in place are made of mica.
 In the mid 1950s

-almost 500 million vacuum tubes were being made every year.
-They
+almost 500 million vacuum tubes were being made every year

-were made in the USA, Great Britain, Holland, Germany,
+were also made in Great Britain, Holland, Germany,

 did they get all that mica?? |